Mishrakishan/topocm_content/w0_background/band_structures.md

 $$

 The Bloch equation written above is an eigenvalue problem at any momentum $k$.
-The resulting eigenvalues $E^{(n)}(k)$ consitute the bandstructure of a material, where the eigenvalue label $n$ is also called a band index.
+The resulting eigenvalues $E^{(n)}(k)$ constitute the bandstructure of a material, where the eigenvalue label $n$ is also called a band index.

 #### Example: Su-Schrieffer-Heeger model

 Let us now work through an example.
 The Su-Schrieffer-Heeger (SSH) model is the simplest model for polyacetylene, which to a physicist can be thought of as a chain of atoms with one orbital per atom.
 However, the hopping strength alternates (corresponding to the alternating bond-length ) between $t_1$ and $t_2$.
-Ususally you could assume that since each orbital has one atom there is only one atom per unit cell.
+Usually you could assume that since each orbital has one atom there is only one atom per unit cell.
 But this would mean all the atoms are identical.
 On the other hand, in polyacetylene, half the atoms are on the right end of a short bond and half of them are on the left.
 Thus there are two kinds of atoms - the former kind we label $R$ and the latter $L$.
 Thus there are two orbitals per unit cell that we label $|L,n\rangle$ and $|R,n\rangle$ with $n$ being the unit-cell label.